 This ministry is headed by Joyce Leppert and Douie Sampson.

 Divine Mercy Conference Help Us Help Others!
-We provide emergency food and clothing assistance to the needy people in our Merritt Island community.
+We provide food to the needy in our Merritt Island community.
 We also provide limited financial assistance to help on an emergency basis with rents, electricity, water, medical prescriptions and other necessary emergency assistance.
 We accept donations of food, money or in-kind services to help us help others.
 If you would like to provide financial assistance to the poor and needy in our community please make your financial contributions in the poor box, or drop them off by the church office.
 Checks should be made payable to the: Society of St. Vincent de Paul.
 If you would like to know more about our ministry or volunteer, please contact the church office or click here to visit the St. Vincent de Paul page of this website.
-This ministry is headed by Vince Cubero.
+This ministry is headed by Tom Bowler, president.